 - D.A.
 Anthony, The Horse, the Wheel, and Language (2007)

-- J. Mango, Ancestral journeys.
+- J. Manco, Ancestral journeys.
 The peopling of Europe from the first venturers to the Vikings (2014²),

 - E. Callaway, “Steppe Migration Rekindles Debate on Language Origin”, Nature, 18 February 2015.